 If you think the IRS collection department or the IRS Revenue Officer is encouraging you to file an Offer in Compromise because you are a good candidate for one, you are probably mistaken.
 Filing an offer allows the IRS to see all of your financial history and it stops the clock from running.
-In the IRS revenue officer's mind, your income may be going up while you wait for the offer to be rejected (the vast majority are) and he will be waiting at the end with the same amount of time to collect as when you filed the Offer.
+In the IRS revenue officer's mind, your income may be going up while you wait for the offer to be rejected (the vast majority are) and he/she will be waiting at the end with the same amount of time to collect as when you filed the Offer, plus a few months.
 IF you don't have much time left on the CSED think twice before filing an offer.
-You may be better off in an IRS payment plan that allows the clock to run while it is in place.
+You may be better off in an IRS partial payment plan that allows the clock to run while it is in place.

-The problem with a CDP hearing request is that the CSED is tolled after it is filed and it continues being tolled until the hearing is over – which may be a long time if you use the appeal right to go to tax court.
+The problem with a CDP hearing request is that the CSED is tolled after it's filed and it continues being tolled until the hearing is over – which may be a long time if you use the appeal right to go to tax court.

 This is a strange one and I don't think most people are aware of this, but while the IRS is considering your Installment Agreement Request…the CSED is tolled.

 Agreement to Extend

-The CSED is tolled when you things are in the control or custody of a Court, arguably...someone else, and even by the IRS in some circumstances.
+The CSED is tolled when your "things" are in the control or custody of a Court, arguably...someone else, and even by the IRS in some circumstances.
 (See Wrongful Seizure)